Analyst Brief¶

 - Rule 3: bounded geometry and periodicity pressure stochastic-collapse and diffuse-damage explanations.

-- Rule 4: weak ground-coupled impulse pressures a simple coherent terminal-impact picture.
+- Rule 4: weak ground-coupled impulse pressure a simple coherent terminal-impact picture.

 - The burden comes from cross-report convergence, not from any single anomaly in isolation.